-- The market value of the Mackenzie watershed, assessed as the region's GDP, is estimated at \$41.9 billion per year, an average of \$245 per hectare. - The non-market value of the watershed, assessed as the potential value of 17 ecosystem services produced by the region, is estimated at \$448.3 billion per year, an average of \$2,631 per hectare. - The ecological goods and services provided by nature (e.g., carbon storage, water filtration, water supply) in the Mackenzie contribute over 10 times more societal economic value than the GDP generated by natural capital extraction industries.
+- The market value of the Mackenzie watershed, assessed as the region's GDP, is estimated at \$41.9 billion per year, an average of \$245 per hectare. - The non-market value of the watershed, assessed as the potential value of 17 ecosystem services produced by the region, is estimated at \$570.6 billion per year, an average of \$3,426 per hectare. - The ecological goods and services provided by nature (e.g., carbon storage, water filtration, water supply) in the Mackenzie contribute over 13.5 times more societal economic value than the GDP generated by natural capital extraction industries.
 This evaluation is not intended to undervalue the resource potential, but rather to temper its value in a broader sustainability context. - The industrial footprint in the region covers 25.6 million hectares and the estimated cost of natural capital degradation from development is likely to be in the billions of dollars.
-This does not suggest that natural capital extraction should cease, but rather that there be a more prudent approach to future natural capital stewardship, so that valuable ecosystem services can be maintained while meeting human needs and economic development objectives. - The stored carbon and annual carbon absorbed by forests, peatlands, wetlands and tundra are valued at an estimated \$252 billion in 2005, or 56 percent of the total estimated non-market value of ecosystem services.
+This does not suggest that natural capital extraction should cease, but rather that there be a more prudent approach to future natural capital stewardship, so that valuable ecosystem services can be maintained while meeting human needs and economic development objectives. - The carbon stored by forests, peatlands, wetlands and tundra are valued at an estimated \$339 billion in 2005, or 60 percent of the total estimated non-market value of ecosystem services.

 This study builds on an earlier natural capital accounting study by the same authors completed in 2005, titled Counting Canada's Natural Capital: Assessing the Real Value of Canada's Boreal Ecosystems, in which estimated ecosystem service values were contrasted with market (GDP) benefits of resource development.
-This study advances new valuation methodologies for ecological goods and services, building on the earlier Boreal wealth study, research by other ecological economists, and new carbon valuation methods, including the recent global carbon cost estimates by U.K. economist Sir Nicholas Stern.
+This study advances new valuation methodologies for ecological goods and services, building on the earlier Boreal wealth study, research by other ecological economists, and new carbon values from the Intergovernmental Panel on Climate Change (IPCC) 2007 Fourth Assessment Report.